 - limited topography due to embedded conductors, landing- and via-pads

-Active Mold Packaging (AMP) forms the RF component on the Epoxy Mold Compound by making use of three sophisticated processes:
+Active Mold Packaging (AMP) forms the metallic interconnect layers on the Epoxy Mold Compound by making use of three sophisticated processes:

 - Granular or tablet form, specially doped Epoxy Mold Compound (EMC)